Supporting Friends and Family

 Check for Self-Harm.

 (Just in case!)
 Are they thinking of hurting themselves?
-If they are thinking about hurting themselves or talk about “ending all their problems” do not leave them alone.
+If they are thinking about hurting themselves or make concerning statements about “ending all of their problems” do not leave them alone.
 Call a relative.
 Call an ambulance.
 Get them to an emergency room.

 Do not be afraid to ask.